Cortrah/test-monkey/README.md

 # test-monkey

-> a test project for propData in a karma test in vue with karma and browserify
+A test project for propData using Vue 1.0.28 with karma, browserify and jasmine

+Also a place to collect examples of tests for various types of situations

 ## Build Setup